E = mc2

 A phenomenon peculiar to small elementary particles like protons is that they combine.
 A single proton forms the nucleus of a hydrogen atom.
 Two protons are found in the nucleus of a helium atom.
 This is how the elements are formed ... all the way up to the heaviest naturally occurring substance, uranium, which has 92 protons in its nucleus.

 It is possible to make two free protons (Hydrogen nuclei) come together to make the beginnings of a helium nucleus.
 This requires that the protons be hurled at each other at a very high speed.
 This process occurs in the sun, but can also be replicated on earth with lasers, magnets, or in the center of an atomic bomb.
-The process is called nuclear fusion
+The process is called nuclear fusion.

 What makes it interesting is that when the two protons are forced to combine, they don't need as much of their energy (or mass).
+Two protons stuck together have less mass than two single separate protons!

 When the protons are forced together, this extra mass is released ... as energy!
 Typically this amounts to about 0.7% of the total mass, converted to an amount of energy predictable using the formula